Queen Elizabeth 2: Istithmar, Nakheel, QE2 in Dubai and Cape Town hotel proposal

-In April 2009, an alleged concept model of the post refurbished Hotel QE2 was shown for sale on an online auction website.
-The model depicts a much altered QE2.
+In April 2009, a supposed concept model of the post-refurbishment Hotel QE2 was shown for sale on an online auction website.
+The model depicted a much altered QE2.

 In June 2009, the Southampton Daily Echo reported that Queen Elizabeth 2 would return to the UK as an operating cruise ship.
-However, on 20 July 2009 the owners Nakheel confirmed rumours that QE2 would re position to Cape Town for use as a floating hotel.
-On 24 June 2009, QE2 made her first journey after nearly eight months of inactivity since the liner arrived in Dubai.
-She manoeuvred under her own power into the Dubai Drydocks for inspection and hull repainting before the then planned voyage to Cape Town's V&A Waterfront to serve there as a floating hotel for the FIFA World Cup 2010 and beyond.

 On 10 July 2009, it was revealed that QE2 might sail to Cape Town, South Africa, to become a floating hotel for use primarily during the 2010 FIFA World Cup, in a Dubai World sponsored venture at the V&A Waterfront.
 This was confirmed by Nakheel on 20 July 2009.
 In preparation for this expected voyage the ship was placed into the Dubai Drydock and underwent an extensive exterior refurbishment.
 During this refit, the ship's underwater hull was repainted and inspected.
-Shortly after the refit, QE2 was registered under the flag of Vanuatu, and Port Vila was painted on her stern, replacing Southampton.QE2 returned to Port Rashid, where it was anticipated she would soon sail for Cape Town.
+Shortly after the refit, QE2 was registered under the flag of Vanuatu, and Port Vila was painted on her stern, replacing Southampton.
+QE2 returned to Port Rashid, where it was anticipated she would soon sail for Cape Town.
 The arrival of QE2 in Cape Town was expected to create many local jobs including hotel staff, restaurant staff, chefs, cleaners and shop attendants, all being sourced from the local workforce.
 But, in January 2010, it was confirmed that QE2 would not be moved to Cape Town.

 2010 sale and relocation speculation

 In early 2010, due to the continued poor financial performance of Dubai World, there was much media speculation that QE2, along with other assets owned by Istithmar, Dubai World's private-equity arm, would be sold to raise capital.
-Despite this sale speculation, a number of alternative locations for QE2 have been cited including London, Singapore, Clydebank, Japan and Fremantle, the latter showing interest in using QE2 as a hotel for the ISAF Sailing World Championships to be held in December 2011.
+Despite this sale speculation, a number of alternative locations for QE2 were cited including London, Singapore, Clydebank, Japan and Fremantle, the latter showing interest in using QE2 as a hotel for the ISAF Sailing World Championships to be held in December 2011.
 However, as at June 2010 Nakheel's official statement regarding QE2 was that "a number of options being considered for QE2".